Chapter Contents

 13.3 State-of-the-Art – Passive Deorbit Systems

 This section provides information on drag sails, deployable booms, and electromagnetic tethers.
 In the last decade, there have been several SmallSat missions that have demonstrated passive deorbit capabilities with a deployed sail, boom, or tether.
-Some notable deorbit missions led by academic programs, research and government organizations, and commercial entities are described under Missions for each deployed structure.
+Some notable deorbit missions led by academic programs, research institutions and government organizations, and commercial entities are described under Missions for each deployed structure.

 13.3.1 High TRL Drag Sails